dmachard/go-dnstap-generator/README.md

 # go-dnstap-generator

-Dnstap generator for testing purpose only.
+Dnstap random generator for testing purpose only.

 Command: